AmjadArbasi/passwordy/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License
-This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
 For any inquiries, please contact [amjad.arbas.developer@gmail.com